lifelike/countersheetsextension/README.md

 the data file (the other options in the dialog window you can ignore for now).

-See the [tutorials on the wiki](https://github.com/lifelike/countersheetsextension/wiki/Tutorials) for more.
+See the [documentation on the wiki](https://github.com/lifelike/countersheetsextension/wiki/Home) for more.

 License
 --------